mtxadmin/ublock/docs/hosts_file_blokada_en.md

 https://github.com/blokadaorg/blokada/releases/download/4.11.1/blokada-v4.11.1.apk

 Update: The authors removed this working version from Github.
+Options:
+- Download latest v4 from https://github.com/blokadaorg/blokada/releases/tag/archive - latest v4 version there is from 2023-02
+- Download from Russian site (4pda)[https://4pda.to/forum/index.php?showtopic=828196] - but v4 branch there has only 4.8.3 release

 The address of the hosts file of this project:
 ```